Scalac blog hero image showing AI agents as a distributed system with connected service nodes.

 What is sttp-ai and how does it differ from the Python OpenAI SDK?

-sttp-ai is a type-safe Scala client library for OpenAI, Anthropic, and OpenAI-compatible endpoints.
-The Python OpenAI SDK is also typed and uses Pydantic response models, so the difference is not “typed vs untyped SDK”.
-The difference is how far the type contract extends into the orchestration layer.
-In sttp-ai, response bodies can expose the success/error split as Either[ResponseError, ChatCompletionResponse], so caller code has to handle both paths. sttp-ai 0.4.x supports native Claude integration, Claude 4.1+ structured outputs, streaming via fs2/ZIO/Akka/Pekko/Ox, and tool calling.
+sttp-ai is a type-safe Scala client for OpenAI, Anthropic, and OpenAI-compatible endpoints.
+The Python OpenAI SDK is also typed.
+The difference is how far the type contract reaches into the orchestration layer. sttp-ai exposes response bodies as Either[ResponseError, ChatCompletionResponse], so callers must handle both paths.

 Do I need to rewrite my entire Python pipeline in Scala?